-The Directors of MEO Australia Limited (variously the 'Company', 'MEO' and 'MEO Australia') submit their report for the financial year ended 30 June 2013.
+The directors of MEO Australia Limited (variously the "Company", "MEO" and "MEO Australia") submit their report for the financial year ended 30 June 2013.
 MEO Australia is a company limited by shares, incorporated and domiciled in Australia.

-1. Directors
+1. DIRECTORS

-The names and details of the Company's Directors in office during the financial year and until the date of this report are as follows.
-The Directors were in office during the entire period unless otherwise stated.
+The names and details of the Company's directors in office during the financial year and until the date of this report are as follows.
+The directors were in office during the entire period unless otherwise stated.

-1. Nicholas M Heath B.Eng (Chem) (Hons) Chairman
+Nicholas M Heath B.Eng (Chem) (Hons)

-Appointed Independent Non-Executive Director 12 May 2008 and appointed Chairman 13 November 2008
+Chairman (Appointed independent non-executive director 12 May 2008, appointed Chairman 13 November 2008)

-Mr Heath is a chemical engineer with over 30 years' industry experience in Australian and international energy markets gained through senior management positions with ExxonMobil in Australia and overseas.
+Mr Heath has a chemical engineering background with over 30 years industry experience in Australian and international energy markets gained through senior management positions with ExxonMobil in Australia and overseas.
 He was a Director of ExxonMobil Australia Pty Ltd, the holding company for all of ExxonMobil's Australian assets and had specific responsibility for the marketing of natural gas and natural gas liquids throughout Australia.
-Mr Heath served as Chairman of the Australian Petroleum Production and Exploration Association (APPEA) from 1997-1999.
-His depth of industry experience brings valuable expertise to the Board of MEO Australia.
+Mr Heath served as Chairman of the Australian Petroleum Production and Exploration Association (APPEA) from 1997-99.
 Mr Heath also serves as Chairman on the Board of ASX listed coal seam gas company - Metgasco Limited (ASX: MEL) and unlisted credit union - EECU Limited.

-Mr Heath is Chairman of the Remuneration & Nomination Committee and was appointed to the Audit & Risk Committee on 17 May 2012.
+Mr Heath is Chairman of the Remuneration & Nomination Committee and a member of the Audit & Risk Committee.

-2. Jürgen Hendrich B.Sc (Geology) (Hons), PDM Chief Executive Officer and Managing Director
+Jürgen Hendrich B.Sc.
+(Geology) (Hons), PDM

-Appointed Chief Executive Officer 16 June 2008 and Managing Director 25 July 2008
+Chief Executive Officer (Appointed 16 June 2008) and Managing Director (Appointed 25 July 2008)

 Mr Hendrich brings a balance of oil and gas industry and equity capital market experience to MEO.
 He began his career as a Petroleum Geologist with Esso Australia Limited (a wholly owned subsidiary of ExxonMobil).
 In a career spanning nearly 12 years he held a variety of roles including well site operations, strategic planning, joint venture relations and new field development.
 Mr Hendrich left Esso to join JB Were & Son and established a reputation as a leading oil and gas analyst.
-After four years he took on a role as Portfolio Manager for a boutique fund manager before starting a consulting business specialising in advising resources companies.
-In 2005 he joined the broking firm Tolhurst Limited initially as Head of Resources Research and subsequently Director of Corporate Finance where he developed a client relationship with MFO
+After 4 years he took on a role as Portfolio Manager for a boutique fund manager before starting a consulting business specialising in advising resources companies.
+In 2005 he joined the broking firm Tolhurst Limited initially as Head of Resources Research and subsequently Director of Corporate Finance where he developed a client relationship with MEO.

-3. Gregory A Short B.Sc (Geology) (Hons) Independent Non-Executive Director
+Gregory A Short B.Sc (Geology) (Hons)

-Appointed 14 July 2008
+Independent Non-Executive Director (Appointed 14 July 2008)

-Mr Short is an oil and gas geoscientist and manager with over 40 years of industry experience.
-He retired from ExxonMobil in 2006 after a 33 year career as a geologist.
+Mr Short has a geological background and retired from ExxonMobil in 2006 after a 33 year career.
 He has extensive international experience in predominantly managerial roles in Malaysia, Africa and North America and spent the last 15 years of his career in management assignments that included Exploration Manager for USA, Chad and Nigeria as well as serving seven years in Angola as Geoscience Director.
 Mr Short brings valuable experience in taking several start-up ventures from exploration through to development and production start-up to MEO Australia.
-Mr Short is a Non-Executive Director of Pryme Oil and Gas Limited (ASX: PYM), Po Valley Energy Limited (ASX: PVE) and Metgasco (ASX: MEL).
+Mr Short is a non-executive director of Pryme Oil and Gas Limited (ASX: PYM), Po Valley Energy Limited (ASX: PVE) and Metgasco Limited (ASX: MEL).

-Mr Short is a member of the Audit & Risk Committee and was appointed to the Remuneration & Nomination Committee on 17 May 2012.
+Mr Short is a member of the Audit & Risk Committee and the Remuneration & Nomination Committee.

-4. Stephen W Hopley PhC (Vic), DipFP (Deakin), GMQ (AGSM), MAICD Independent Non-Executive Director
+Stephen W Hopley, PhC (Vic), DipFP(Deakin), GMQ (AGSM), MAICD

-Appointed 1 October 2008
+Independent Non-Executive Director (Appointed 1 October 2008)